-Mortgage Insurance Premiums (Line 7)
+Mortgage Insurance Premiums (Minnesota adopted this deduction)

 ATRA extended a provision that allows taxpayers, whose income is below certain limits, to deduct the cost of premiums for insurance covering the mortgage on their qualified principal residence.